mnguyen0226/rental_gpt_dash/README.md

 # RentalGPT Dash App
-I presents the data analysis, data visualization, and Dash application development called "RentalGPT", an interactive, user friendly dashboard that provides services to multiple stakeholders.
+I present the data analysis, data visualization, and Dash application development called "RentalGPT", an interactive, user friendly dashboard that provides services to multiple stakeholders.
 Using the "Two Sigma Connect: Rental Listing Inquiries" dataset collected from Kaggle, we can do in-depth data analysis, interactive data visualization, and an app that has predictive analytics and virtual assistance.

 ## Data Science Life Cycle
 ![](https://raw.githubusercontent.com/mnguyen0226/rental_gpt_dash/main/dash/assets/photos/data_science_life_cycle.png)